 Once the shape and pose of the object are known, we determine feasible grasps on the object.
 For the side-grasps, we sample pre-grasp poses on an ellipse in the horizontal plane in equally sized angular intervals.
 The center and axes of the ellipse directly correspond to the properties of the object's bounding box.
 The diameters of the ellipse add the distance towards the grasp point to the diameters of the bounding box (0.1 m in our implementation).
 We grasp the objects as low as possible above the surface at a specific height.
 This makes the grasping more robust for measurement and control inaccuracies.
-Otherwise, the object could easily topple over, when the robot touches the object while moving in grasping direction.
+Otherwise, the object while moving in grasping direction.
 We set the grasp height to half the height of the gripper plus a safety padding of 0.03 m.

 We sample the top grasps equidistant along both principal axes through the center of the bounding box.
-For kinematic constraints of our anthropomorphic arms, we constrain the pitch of the grasp to 45° in downward direction.
-We place the pre-grasp pose $0.1\,\mathrm{m}$ above the object's height, but at least $0.1\,\mathrm{m}$ above the support plane.
+For kinematic constraints of our anthropomorphic arms, we constrain the pitch of the grasp to $45^{\circ}$ in downward direction.
+We place the pre-grasp pose 0.1 m above the object's height, but at least 0.1 m above the support plane.

-- 2) Filtering for Feasible and Collision-Free Grasps: Since the sampling stage does not consider any feasibility constraints or collisions, we filter the grasp candidates in a post-processing step.
-We take the following criteria into account: - Grasp width.
+2) Filtering for Feasible and Collision-Free Grasps: Since the sampling stage does not consider any feasibility constraints or collisions, we filter the grasp candidates in a post-processing step.
+We take the following criteria into account:

+- Grasp width.
 We reject grasps, when the object's width orthogonal to the grasp direction does not fit into the gripper. - Object height.
 Side-grasps are likely to fail when the object is too small. - Reachability.
 We do not consider grasps that are outside